 Dogs can bring companionship, health benefits, and a little extra joy to seniors and retirees.
 Whether your loved one is at home or in an assisted living community, a furry friend can lower stress, prevent loneliness, provide purpose and routine, and lead to better heart health by encouraging them to exercise.

-Poodles come in three sizes — toy, miniature, and standard.
-They’re active and intelligent dogs, and rank seventh on American Kennel Club’s most popular list of dog breeds.
+Poodles come in three sizes: toy, miniature, and standard.
+They’re active and intelligent dogs, and they rank seventh on American Kennel Club’s most popular list of dog breeds.
 They’re easy to train, enjoy a variety of activities, and can adapt to different kinds of living environments.
 Poodles are hypoallergenic, but their coats require regular grooming.

-Miniature schnauzers come in three sizes: miniature, standard, and giant.
+Schnauzers come in three sizes: miniature, standard, and giant.
 They’re energetic, playful, and good with children.
-Their alertness, devotion, and sometimes vocal nature makes them an excellent watch or alert dog, says the American Miniature Schnauzer Club.
+Their alertness, devotion, and sometimes vocal nature make them an excellent watch or alert dog, says the American Miniature Schnauzer Club.
 Although they can be protective companions, they’re not aggressive.
-Instead, they’re obedient, eager to please, and want to be your best friend — all qualities that make them one of the best dog breeds for elderly adults.
+Instead, they’re obedient and eager to please, and they want to be your best friend — all qualities that make them one of the best dog breeds for elderly adults.

-Pugs are adaptable, charming, and eager to please.
-They require less exercise, yet remain affectionate and playful.
+Pugs are adaptable and charming.
+They require less exercise yet remain affectionate and playful.
 They’re small companion animals, and although they can be stubborn at times, they tend to be extremely social and devoted to their owners.

-French bulldogs are great for seniors because they’re extremely kind, easy to groom, adaptable, and do not require excessive walks.
-(It’s no wonder they’re one of the most popular dog breeds in the United States!)
-French bulldogs are entertaining, and love nothing more than their owner’s company.
+French bulldogs are among the best dogs for seniors because they’re adaptable, extremely kind, easy to groom, and don’t require excessive walks — it’s no wonder they’re one of the most popular dog breeds in the United States!
+French bulldogs are entertaining and love nothing more than their owner’s company.

-Pomeranians are intelligent, perky, and overall people-pleasers.
-They’re energetic and love attention, but don’t require a lot of work or exercise.
-Their thick coat needs to be brushed regularly, but otherwise their grooming needs are fairly straightforward.
-Pomeranians may bark more than other breeds, but not excessively, and make excellent alert animals.
+Pomeranians are intelligent, perky, and overall people pleasers.
+They’re energetic and love attention but don’t require a lot of work or exercise.
+Their thick coat needs to be brushed regularly, otherwise, their grooming needs are fairly straightforward.
+Pomeranians may bark more than other breeds — but not excessively — and make excellent alert animals.

 While the options above are excellent choices for seniors and retirees, there are plenty more loving breeds to choose from.
 Here are some more top picks: